PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ```
 ![](images/c9-checkov-options.png)

-To see a list of every policy that Checkov can enforce, use the `-l` or ` --list` options.
+To see a list of every policy that checkov can enforce, use the `-l` or ` --list` options.

 ```
 checkov --list